126.96.36.199 From Graphical Objects

-- Select the text tool from the tool menu on the left side of the project window -->
+- Select the Text tool from the Tools toolbar to the left side of the project window.

-- Now click in the open space to the right of the two empty columns of the blank worksheet in the Book1 window.
-This will open a text box.
-Type "Hello" in the text box and click outside the box--you have now created a label for the button.
+- Click on an open space on your graph or worksheet (on a worksheet, click in the gray area to the right of the last column).
+This will put you into edit mode.
+Type "Hello" in the text object and click outside the object.
+You have now created a label for the button.

-- Now hold down the ALT key while double-clicking on the text that you just created.
-A window called Programming Control will appear.
+- Hold down the ALT key while double-clicking on the text object that you just created.
+The object dialog opens to the Programming tab.

-- Not that there is an Object Name in the upper left of the dialog.
+- Note that there is an object Name in the upper left of the dialog.
 Change this to Greeting.

-- In the lower text box of the Programming Control window, enter our script:
+- In the lower text box, enter this script:

 type -b "Hello World";

-- Also in the Programming Control window, in the Script, Run After box, select Button Up, and click OK.
+- From the Script Run After drop-down list, select Button Up, and click OK.

 - You have now created a button that, when pressed, executes your script and prints "Hello World" in a pop-up window.

-Unlike a text script which exists only in the Classic Script Window, this button and the script it runs will be saved when you save your Origin project.
+Unlike a text script that exists only in the Script Window, this button and the script that it runs will be saved when you save your Origin project.

-The script behind any graphic object an be run using its name and the run method.
-Open the Command Window and type:
+The script behind any graphic object can be run using its name and the run method.
+Open the Script Window (Window: Script Window) and type:

 and press Enter.